Exericse with confidence to reduce your risks of heart disease with a whole-person science-based approach.

 When shortness of breath, leg fatigue, or pain occurs with only a short distance of walking, it seems like getting these benefits of regular exercise is impossible.

-Often, myths and misconceptions prevent many from gaining the life-enhancing benefits of regular cardiac rehab exercises:
+Often, myths and misconceptions prevent many from gaining the life-enhancing benefits of regular cardiovascular exercise:

 Myth #1: It has to be hard.
 For improving stamina, your breathing should feel moderate to comfortably challenging.
 If it is uncomfortable, your body is not using oxygen for energy as well and your brain learns this type of exercise is something to avoid!